Admission Scholarships towards a recognized bachelor’s degree

 - pursue the objective of becoming a chartered professional accountant;

-- demonstrate that they need financial aid to help them cover the costs involved their 1st university session;
+- demonstrate that they need financial aid to help them cover the costs involved their first term of university;

 - fill out the scholarship application form online and provide all the documents required by the deadline;